-2016 Registered Direct Offering
+March 2019 Registered Direct Offering

-On June 29, 2016, we entered into a securities purchase agreement (the "Securities Purchase Agreement") with certain healthcare focused institutional investors pursuant to which we agreed to sell an aggregate of 588,235 shares of our common stock and warrants to purchase up to 294,118 shares of our common stock for gross proceeds of approximately \$10.0 million under the 2014 Registration Statement (the "2016 Registered Direct Offering").
-We also issued warrants to purchase up to 25,000 shares of common stock in a private placement to H.C.
-Wainwright & Co., LLC and its designees as compensation for its services as a placement agent in connection with the 2016 Registered Direct Offering (together with the warrants to purchase up to 294,118 shares, the "2016 Warrants").
-The 2016 Registered Direct Offering closed on July 5, 2016.
-The net proceeds to the Company from the 2016 Registered Direct Offering, after deducting the placement agent's fees and expenses and our offering expenses, and excluding the proceeds, if any, from the exercise of the warrants issued in the offering, were approximately \$9.3 million.
-For more information, see Note 1 to the consolidated financial statements included herein.
+On March 12, 2019, we entered into a securities purchase agreement with certain investors pursuant to which we agreed to sell, in a registered direct offering, an aggregate of 712,910 shares of our common stock for gross proceeds of approximately \$18.5 million under the 2017 Shelf Registration Statement (the "March 2019 Registered Direct Offering").
+Additionally, we issued warrants to purchase up to 42,775 shares of our common stock in a private placement to H.C.
+Wainwright & Co., LLC as compensation for its services as a placement agent in connection with the March 2019 Registered Direct Offering.
+The March 2019 Registered Direct Offering closed on March 14, 2019.
+The net proceeds to us from the offerings, after deducting the placement agent's fees and expenses, our offering expenses, and excluding the proceeds, if any, from the exercise of the warrants issued in the offerings, were approximately \$17.0 million.